Horsey-/Horseys-Simply-Love/README.md

 Completely reworked ScreenSelectMusic; this screen is no longer very lopsided in appearance with the song wheel on the right side and player elements squished on the left side.
 The main goal of the rework was to put all of the P1 assets on the left and P2 assets on the right.

  - ScreenSelectMusicWide is now visually balanced

+ - Chart Previews enabled by the new NoteField class in OutFox

  - There is a huge amount of real estate opened up for new features on this screen.